 Where the new blocks face onto surrounding streets, particularly the High Road, new trees, paving and street furniture will be installed to create much more interactive and pedestrian-friendly spaces.

 The total number of parking spaces has been reduced from the previously proposed 149 to 120 through our consultations with the GLA and TFL who are encouraging the use of more sustainable modes of transport.
 The site has good public transport accessibility and we will be providing around 600 cycle parking spaces in the proposals.

 We are in discussions with car club companies and the Council to provide contributions towards a car club within the town centre.

-The plans also include over 600 cycles spaces for residents and guests, including electric bike points.
+The plans also include around 600 cycles spaces for residents and guests, including electric bike points.